nedmac99/PythonProjects/README.md

+# To do:
-# Consolidate mini projects into own folder
+## Consolidate mini projects into own folder